Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Creating general \emph{embodied intelligence}, that is creating agents that can act in the physical world with agility, dexterity, and understanding---as animals or humans do---is one of the long-standing goals of AI researchers and roboticists alike.
+Creating general embodied intelligence, that is, creating agents that can act in the physical world with agility, dexterity, and understanding---as animals or humans do---is one of the long-standing goals of AI researchers and roboticists alike.
 Animals and humans are not just masters of their bodies, able to perform and combine complex movements fluently and effortlessly, but they also perceive and understand their environment and use their bodies to effect complex outcomes in the world.

 Attempts at creating intelligent embodied agents with sophisticated motor capabilities go back many years, both in simulation \citep{sims} and in the real world \citep{raibert1986legged, kuindersma2016optimization}.
-But progress has accelerated considerably in recent years, and learning-based approaches have contributed substantially to this acceleration.
-For instance, deep reinforcement learning (deep RL) has proven capable of solving complex motor control problems for simulated characters \citep{heess2017emergence,BansalEmergent,peng2018deepmimic,merel2020,LiuHumanoidSoccer}, including complex, perception-driven whole body control or multi-agent behaviors.
-By treating the dynamics and physical constraints as a black box, and directly optimizing for the tasks or behaviors of interest, deep RL yields generality and scalability, and it can synthesize adaptive and long-horizon behaviors.
+Progress has recently accelerated considerably, and learning-based approaches have contributed substantially to this acceleration \citep{peters2008reinforcement,deisenroth2013survey,kober2013reinforcement}.
+In particular, deep reinforcement learning (deep RL) has proven capable of solving complex motor control problems for both simulated characters \citep{heess2017emergence,bansal2017emergent,peng2018deepmimic,merel2020,LiuHumanoidSoccer} and physical robots.
+High-quality quadrupedal legged robots have become widely available and have been used to demonstrate behaviors, ranging from robust~\cite{lee2020learning,choi2023learning} and agile~\cite{hwangbo2019learning,peng2020learning} locomotion to fall recovery~\cite{lee2019robust}, climbing~\cite{rudin2022advanced}, and basic soccer skills such as dribbling~\cite{ji2023dribblebot,bohez2022imitate}, shooting~\cite{ji2022hierarchical}, intercepting~\cite{huang2022creating} or catching~\cite{forrai2023event} a ball, and simple manipulation with legs~\cite{cheng2023legs}.
+On the other hand, much less work has been dedicated to the control of humanoids and bipeds, which impose additional challenges around stability, robot safety, number of degrees of freedom, and availability of suitable hardware.
+The existing learning-based work has been more limited and focused on learning and transfer of distinct basic skills such as walking~\cite{xie2019iterative}, running~\cite{agility2022cassie}, stair climbing~\cite{siekmann2021blind}, and jumping~\cite{LiBipedalJumping}.
+The state-of-the-art in humanoid control uses targeted model-based predictive control~\cite{deits2023picking}, thus limiting the generality of the method.